jbethancourt/Aws-Event-Driven-Architecture/README.md

-# aws-event-driven-architecture
+# Building AWS Event-Driven Architecture

-First event bus and targets
+##First event bus and targets
 Simple Event Bus

 In this module, you will create a custom EventBridge event bus, Orders, and an EventBridge rule, OrderDevRule, which matches all events sent to the Orders event bus and sends the events to a CloudWatch Logs log group, /aws/events/orders.
 See the diagram above: